-- DD Mini Karabiners x 10 (or utilise twigs)
+- Mini Karabiners x 10 (or utilise twigs)

 - DD Frontline Hammock (best value with a mosquito net)

-- DD Complete Whoopie Suspension System (great value instead of making up your own)
+- Complete Whoopie Suspension System (great value instead of making up your own)

-- DD Hammock Sleeve (convenient but not essential)
+- DD Hammock Sleeve (convenient to stop your hammock getting dirty, but not essential)

 - DD Underblanket (a good investment or use some old sleeping bag in the hammock’s slip)

-You can replace the karibiners with twigs when hanging your tarp.
+You can replace the karabiners with twigs when hanging your tarp.

 Get Out There